This Could Be the Night (1966 song): Recording

 Hoping to break into the folk rock market, Spector befriended MFQ in 1965.
 The quartet had recently become a quintet (and shortened their name to MFQ) with the addition of drummer Eddie Hoh and was pursuing a Byrds'-inspired sound.
 Spector brought the group to Gold Star Studios in Hollywood to record the song.
-The session date(s) are unknown, but took place between late 1965 and no later than January 19, 1966.
+The session date(s) are unknown, but took place in late 1965, because the film was released in December 1965.

 According to Brown, "Spector's production sounded as if it had been recorded in a school gynamsium—a vibrantly echoing mélange of chiming guitars, bells and exuberant, sunny harmonies".
 Barney Hoskyns described it as "pure Wall-of-Sound Beach Boys, light years from the sound Terry Melcher was getting with the Byrds".
 Biographer Mark Ribowsky added that the "folk rocker" resembled a "Wagnerian folk march with Wall of Sound".
 MFQ's Henry Diltz recalled Wilson at the studio during the sessions: "we could see him in the recording booth, in his robe and slippers, sitting there playing our song over and over, for what seemed like hours".

 Release history

 "This Could Be the Night" was slated for release as MFQ's first single with the new lineup, but Spector became focused on Tina Turner and "River Deep – Mountain High" and "forgot all about the Modern Folk Quartet[sic]".
-Instead it was used as the theme to the rock concert film The Big TNT Show, the 1966 follow-up to the T.A.M.I.
+Instead it was used as the theme to the rock concert film The Big TNT Show, the 1965 follow-up to the T.A.M.I.
 Show.
 The group's Jerry Yester later commented, "I never forgave him for the thing with the TNT Show [for which Spector was the musical director and associate producer].
 We were supposed to be in it, because we were on his label, for god's sake.
 But we ended up being the entertainment for everybody while they were setting up for the next band".

 The song was officially released for the first time on the 1976 British compilation album Phil Spector Wall of Sound Vol. 6 – Rare Masters Vol. 2.
 Several later compilations include it, such as Spector's 1991 career retrospective box set, Back to Mono (1958–1969).